Skip to content

 It’s important to listen to your body after an injury.
 Some symptoms are clear signals that you need to see a healthcare provider right away.
 Don't brush off persistent headaches, dizziness, or ringing in your ears.
 Other red flags include burning pain, blurry vision, memory problems, or difficulty sleeping.
 Even feeling unusually tired or irritable can be a sign that something more is going on.
 If your whiplash was caused by a significant event like one of the many auto accidents in our area, it's always best to get a professional opinion to rule out any hidden issues.

-What to Expect from Your Recovery Timeline
+Understanding Your Whiplash Recovery Timeline

 Patience is a key part of healing from whiplash.
 Recovery looks different for everyone, and there’s no one-size-fits-all timeline.
 Generally, a mild case might take a few days to a few weeks to heal completely.
 For most people, the recovery process can take up to three months.
 Understanding this can help you set realistic expectations and avoid feeling discouraged if you don't feel better overnight.
 Your provider can give you a more personalized idea of what to expect after an initial assessment, which is the first step to getting started on your healing journey.